guinuxbr/kde-service-menus/README.md

 ![GitHub forks](https://img.shields.io/github/forks/guinuxbr/kde-service-menus)
 ![Twitter Follow](https://img.shields.io/twitter/follow/guinuxbr?style=social)

-In KDE-speak a "Service Menu" is a special entry that appears in a context menu (or other context-based interfaces) for a file (or for directory), depending on the type of files that are selected.
+In KDE-speak, a "Service Menu" is a special entry that appears in a context menu (or other context-based interfaces) for a file (or directory), depending on the types of files selected.

 Check [Creating Dolphin service menus](https://develop.kde.org/docs/apps/dolphin/service-menus/) for more information about the service menus.